ooni/spec/backends/bk-005-ooni-run-v2.md

     // may modify the field name or its semantics if we discover it needs changes.
     "options": {
       "HTTP3Enabled": true
     },

-    // (optional) `map` settings which are sent to probe_services for retrieving the inputs vector
-    // It's possible to reference user configured settings by accessing the
-    // $settings special variable.
-    // In particular the content of the backend_options will be sent to the /api/v1/check-in call nested
-    // under the relative test_name.
-    //
-    // Note: this field is currently experimental.
-A future version of the specification
-    // may modify the field name or its semantics if we discover it needs changes.
-    "backend_options": {
-      "category_codes": "$settings.category_codes"
-    },

     // (optional) `bool` indicates if this test should be run as part of autoruns.
 Defaults to true.